deffi/payne/README.md

 ## Etymology

-This should have been called "Pain", for **P**ython **a**pplication **in**staller, but that name was already taken on PyPI.
+This should have been called "Pain", for **P**ython **a**pplication **in**staller (and because installing Python applications is a pain), but that name was already taken on PyPI.
 "Payne" is considered close enough.